Becksteinlab/lammps/doc/src/Build_extras.rst

       .. versionchanged:: 10Sep2025

-      The SCAFACOS package no longer supports the the traditional make build.
+      The SCAFACOS package no longer supports the traditional make build.
       You need to build LAMMPS with CMake.

 ----------